-For a rural county, the age strata are expected to bring challenges in meeting the health needs and concerns of an aging population.
-Poverty, unemployment and low education levels also present significant barriers to healthcare access in AIR's service area.
+For a rural county, the age strata brings challenges in meeting the health needs and concerns of an aging population.
+Poverty, unemployment and low education levels also present significant barriers to healthcare access in AGV's service area.

 More data detailing current demographics, including age, race, income levels and education can be found in Appendix B.